 Can aspirin lower blood pressure?

-Aspirin can lower blood pressure?
+In my experience, Aspirin is able to reduced blood pressure?
 Professional analysis

 1. Aspirin Pharmacological Action